 Has your existing garden furniture seen better days?
 There are some great, affordable pieces that are worth the investment if you like to entertain outdoors often.
-Perhaps a few new Adirondack chairs for some classic coastal charm?
-Or a new rattan dining table and chairs with outdoor cushions.
-And this foldaway banquet table is a great way to serve all the delicious BBQ food.
+Perhaps a few new patio chairs for some classic coastal charm?
+Or a new wooden dining table and chairs with outdoor cushions.
+There's plenty of options to choose from!

 Lighting is a quick and easy way to add special ambience to an evening outdoors.
 If you’ve got trellis, or some well-placed shrubbery, then using battery- or solar-powered lights is a no-brainer.
 They’re quick and easy to hang and means that you don’t need to cut the fun short as the sun fades.